USS Santa Barbara (LCS-32): Design and construction

 In 2002, the United States Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two trimaran hulled ships from General Dynamics, which became known as the Independence-class after the lead ship of the class, USS Independence.
 Even-numbered US Navy littoral combat ships are built using the Independence-class trimaran design, while odd-numbered ships are based on a competing design, the conventional monohull Freedom-class.
 The initial order of littoral combat ships involved a total of four ships, including two of the Independence-class design.

 Santa Barbara was built in Mobile, Alabama by Austal USA.
 Her keel was laid down on 27 October 2020, she was christened on 16 October 2021 and launched on 13 November 2021.
-Following the completion of sea trials on 3 June 2022, the ship was accepted by the Navy on 21 July 2022, with a commissioning date set for the second quarter of FY2023 (early 2024).
+Following the completion of sea trials on 3 June 2022, the ship was accepted by the Navy on 21 July 2022.
+She was commissioned in a ceremony at Port Hueneme, California on 1 April 2023.

+Service history

+On 16 August 2025, Santa Barbara arrived at the Port of Colombo, Sri Lanka, on a replenishment visit under the command of Commander Adam J. Ochs.
+The vessel departed the island on 21 August.
+Less than a month later, on 11 September, the Navy announced Commander Ochs had been relieved of command due to a loss of confidence in his ability to command the littoral combat ship.